dylanconnolly/jumpcloud/README.md

 2. Install the JumpCloud Agent on a system (Mac, Windows, or Linux)

 ### Assignment
-1. Using the programming language of your choice (bonus points for Go or JavaScript), complete the following and provide your solution for each:
+1. Using the programming language of your choice (Go or JavaScript preferred), complete the following and provide your solution for each:
    - Create and activate 2 Users
    - Create a Group of Users
    - Associate Users to the Group of Users